As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 This does depend on where you live in America so make sure to check this time converter and plan your trip accordingly.

-If you’re flying from the UK to Japan, you’re also going to lose part of a day.
+If you’re flying from the UK to Japan, you’re also going to lose part of the day.

 It will depend on how long your flights are and what time they’re booked for, but as Japan is 8 hours ahead of England you can expect to lose a good chunk of the day based on the time difference alone.

 1. Prevent Jet lag

 It’s just as important to prepare and prevent Jet lag as it is to survive your flight to Japan when you’re on board the plane.

 No one wants to feel like crap during the beginning of their holiday, especially not from Jet lag!